min2ha/ukwa-site/content/collection/309/index.en.md

   "title": "London French Special Collection", "startDateText": "",
   "highlights": [],
   "description": "This collection of websites was curated inbetween 2012 and 2014 by Dr. Saskia Huc-Hepher, a Senior Lecturer at the University of Westminster, on the subject of the French community in London.
 The Collection was a fundamental component of Dr. Huc-Hepher's thesis on the French community in London.
-It is hoped that the  collection will serve both as an innovative dataset and as a means of reaching out to a diverse range of audiences. \r\n\r\n", "id": 309,
+It is hoped that the  collection will serve both as an innovative dataset and as a means of reaching out to a diverse range of audiences. \n\n", "id": 309,
   "field_publish": true,
   "targetIds": [